The Future of Recycling Policy in the U.S.

 This shifting legislative landscape can leave businesses uncertain of their obligations across the breadth of their operations, making them vulnerable to the possibility of fines or penalties for non-compliance.

 But when you partner with National Waste Associates (NWA), you don’t have to worry.
 We constantly track new laws and regulations across the United States, all the way from state level down to municipality.
-This way, we’re able to give you advanced notice of any legislative changes that will affect your businesses, so you have time to make the necessary changes.
-We then provide the operational support and expertise to ensure a smooth transition.
+This way, we’re able to give you advanced notice of any legislative changes that will affect your business, so you have time to make the necessary changes.
+We then provide operational support and expertise to ensure a smooth transition.

 Our experts are already working with impacted sites to get them ready for the next rounds of legislation that will kick in throughout the year – and beyond.